boundless-xyz/boundless/documentation/site/pages/prover-manual/bento/introduction.md

 - CPU (optional) - run prove+lift on a CPU instead of a GPU, not advised
 - SNARK - Needs a high CPU thread count and core speed node.

-The agent polls for work, runs the work, monitors for failures and reports status back to `taskdb`.
+The agent polls for work, runs the work, monitors for failures and reports status back to TaskDB.

 ### More on Executor